caltechlibrary/distillery/README.md

 - clone the latest versions of the generated HTML files along with any assets
 - sync any updates with an AWS S3 bucket to be accessible on the web

+After setting it up, the WORK server has a service listening for connections that trigger the processing based on the form submission on the WEB server.
+The oral histories component does not rely on the `alchemist.py` script nor a cron job to initiate processing.